run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 *   Port Forwarding - Simple port forwarding allows access to the container via `localhost:<port>`

 The document below provides examples for _Port Forwarding_ and _Ingress_.
-Contact your administrator to see which methods are available in your cluster
+Contact your Administrator to see which methods are available in your cluster

 !!!
 Note
     The step below use a Jupyter Notebook as an example for how to expose Ports.
 There is also a special shortcut for starting a Jupyter Notebook detailed [here](../tools/dev-jupyter.md).